brianjunhyuplee/readme_generator/README.md

 ## Contributing

-asdgasd
+asdg

 ## Tests

 To run tests, run the following command:

 ```
-  asdga
+  asdg
 ```

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at [dasgadsga](dasgadsga).
-You can find more of my work at [asgasdg](github.com/asgasdg).
+If you have any questions about the repo, open an issue or contact me directly at [asdgas](asdgas).
+You can find more of my work at [brianjunhyuplee]().